Abusive Anger: Abuse Victims Struggle with Anger Issues Too

-I'm disappointed that now, years after ending my temper tantrums, I've replaced them with comments designed to inflict damage so everyone will leave me alone.
+I'm disappointed that now, years after ending my temper tantrums, I've replaced them with comments designed to inflict damage so people I love will leave me alone (How Abusers Gain Control by Appearing to Lose It).
 I quietly, subtly, hurt people whom I'm not angry with because I know better than to do it out loud in the faces of those with whom I am angry.

 I can look at this one of two ways.
 1.)
 I continue to have an anger problem.
-The only difference is that I don't yell (boo-hoo, poor me) or 2.)
+The only difference is that I don't yell or 2.)
 I realize I have an anger problem and can now work to solve it for real.

 My anger issues no longer evolve around an abusive marriage.
 I will not hide behind a victim facade angrily screaming, "You did this to me!"
 The abuse did a number on me, for sure.
 But now that I'm free of that relationship, it's my responsibility to face my shortcomings and accept responsibility for them.
 My anger isn't my abuser's fault, it's mine.
 Fortunately, I no longer look to him to "fix" me.
 I am perfectly capable of fixing myself.